-It may be possible to use other Star Alliance airline points, such as United MileagePlus miles, to book, but generally Singapore Airlines does not release much inventory to its partner airlines for booking (Velocity is the exception).
+It may be possible to use other Star Alliance airline points, such as United MileagePlus miles, to book, but generally Singapore Airlines does not release much (if any) inventory to its partner airlines for booking (Velocity is the exception).

 With so many flights a day connecting Sydney and Melbourne to Singapore Airlines’ home base, there is bound to be timing that suits your plans.

-KrisFlyer miles and Velocity points are easily accessible to most people, so a flight in Business Class on Singapore Airlines is a great reward to aim for, especially if you have received a hefty sign-up bonus from an associated credit card.
+KrisFlyer miles and Velocity Points are easily accessible to most people, so a flight in Business Class on Singapore Airlines is a great reward to aim for, especially if you have received a hefty sign-up bonus from an associated credit card.

 You may be interested in seeing how this product stacks up against your other options flying to Singapore.